What is an artificial grass rugby field? Its advantage?

 Campus/community training venues: Choose cost-effective models, focusing on wear resistance and ease of maintenance; Indoor training halls: Select short grass models, approximately 30-40mm, suitable for basic technical training.

-VI.
 Artificial rugby turf maintenance

 Daily maintenance: Use a brush to comb the grass fibers to prevent them from flattening.
 Clean up fallen leaves and debris promptly to prevent water accumulation.